Can you name all the Google ranking factors?

 The search engine examines a range of elements, including page loading speed, core web vitals, and mobile friendliness.
 It prefers pages that load quickly since this helps create a better user experience (and keeps people from leaving the website early).

 Google also takes into account if a page works well on different devices and platforms, such as desktops and mobile phones.
 This ensures that users will have the same experience regardless of what device they’re using.

 Context and Settings

-Google also uses its algorithm to look at the context of a search query.
+Google also uses its algorithm to find the context of a search query.

-It looks at the user’s location, search history, and other settings in order to get a better understanding of what they are looking for.
+It analyzes the user’s location, search history, and other settings in order to get a better understanding of what they are looking for.